iamryanshengwang/Ryan-Wang/README.md

 - Utilized pandas in Python to compute the Cars Insurance dataframe for individual customers, and completed Excel spreadsheets for the company.

 Projects

+Prometheus chatbot: KG collaborative LLM for computer components recommendation

+Lenovo                                                                              (May 2024 - Current)

+-  Constructed computer components knowledge graphs using Neo4j and py2neo, showcasing details such as labels, ownership, comments, and origin rules.

+-  Combined KGs with an LLM for leveraging user input to cypher, and resulted in a chatbot for Lenovo internal use.

+-  Resulted in a first author paper, which is under editor for publication.

 Ray Tracing for Brain Tumor Detection and Diagnosis